tshepang/blog-movies/content/movies/Elysium (2013).rst

 the Jodie Foster villain.
 The leader of the revolutionry criminals is very unconvincing.
 The movie also feels rushed.
-It's a pity because it starts well, and is well-made (the director made `District 9`__ after all), complete with great visual effects, and an appealing story.
+It's a pity because it starts well, and is well-made (the director made `District 9`__ after all), complete with great visual effects and action direction.

 __ http://en.wikipedia.org/wiki/William_Fichtner